enriicola/Linked-adm-In/README.md

     Query 6: Retrieve name of skills required for jobs offering benefits of type 401(k) and having a score above 70.
     Q6(Skill, [Skill(score)_!, Benefit(type)_OR], [Skill(name)_!])

-    Query 7: Find the title of all jobs of type Internship that require skills with a level of "Beginner" and are associated with companies in Campobasso
+    Query 7: Find the title of all jobs of type Internship that require skills with a level of "Beginner" and are associated with companies in Hamburg
     Q7(Job, [Job(type)_!, Skill(level)_R, Company(city)_L], [Job(title)_!])

 ![ER2](https://github.com/user-attachments/assets/4ee6f063-1eb2-4135-add3-5e7ee2a707f9)